jjvaz25/ga-curriculum/curriculum/lesson-plans/02-data-types/README.md

 For this assignment, you'll create your own Startup Generator app.
 Open the files in the [madlib with loops folder](starter-code/madlib-with-loops) and start by reading the "instructions.md" file.
 You'll learn how to use helper methods and for loops.
 We have provided some starter code; while we haven't covered functions and DOM manipulation yet, this is a good chance for you to challenge yourself and get a head start on these topics.

+### Bonus Homework(Optional): Code Challenges

+Its always good to practice and what better way than code challenges.
+When doing code challenges, try to break down what you need to do in small steps.
+It is important to try and not google the answer right away.
+Instead google the smaller step you need help with so in that way you are still attempting the larger problem yourself.

 ---
 <a name="conclusion"></a>